webcomponents/polyfills/packages/formdata-event/DESIGN.md

 `formdata` event.

-#### The `submit` event and timing

-The time at which the browser collects the data it will submit is critical to the operation of the polyfill.
-From the perspective of scripts on the page (e.g. the polyfill), this data is collected [immediately after the `submit` event finishes propagating][concept-form-submit].
-This means that a script needs to be able to finish updating the data before the last `submit` event listener along its path returns for those modifications to be reflected in the submitted data.

 #### Handling forms' `submit` function

 When a script calls a form's `submit` function, that form is submitted without